raggleton/QGAnalysisPlotting/README.md

 Doing the unfolding for all angles/regions/systematics will take a very long time.
 Instead, do it in parallel jobs on the BIRD cluster.
 Jobs are handled using [grid-control](https://grid-control.github.io/).
+This assumes you are using a conda environment.

 The scripts [`gc_submitUnfoldingJobs_ak4.conf`](gc_submitUnfoldingJobs_ak4.conf) and [gc_submitUnfoldingJobs_ak8.conf](`gc_submitUnfoldingJobs_ak8.conf`) are the job submit files for AK4 and AK8 jobs, respectively.
 Each runs the commands in [`runUnfoldingJob.sh`](runUnfoldingJob.sh)
+You should update `runUnfoldingJob.sh` to match your conda environment name, and any other dir locations.

+Note that you cannot run grid-control with python3, so for doing batch unfolding plots, you'll need to `conda deactivate` first.

 ### Plotting the results of unfolding